Quick facts about this industry

 Special education teachers develop and conduct learning programs for preschool, primary and secondary students who have learning difficulties or an impairment in their physical, sensory, emotional or intellectual abilities.
 Some also teach students who are intellectually gifted.

 Other occupations in this industry include:

-Driving instructor, education aide, english as a second language teacher, educational adviser and reviewer, middle school teacher, manufacturer, nurse educator and researcher, physical education teacher, private tutor, school principal, workplace trainer and assessor.
+Driving instructor, education aide, English as a second language teacher, educational adviser and reviewer, middle school teacher, manufacturer, nurse educator and researcher, physical education teacher, private tutor, school principal or workplace trainer and assessor.

 Related industries for these occupations:

 Career information has been sourced from government publications.
 See data sources for more information.